NobleSpartan6/Code-Club/2016-17/WK1/D1/Introduction/Intro.md

 We ask every member pay $5 to allow to provide things like snacks, books, and other cool stuff!

 **For Students interested in AP Comp Sci Test:**
-- Since we only meet three times a week, you will have to do a lot of work on your own.
+- Since we only meet once a week, you will have to do a lot of work on your own.
 On our GitHub page, we keep as many resources as we can for you!
 Use it as much as you can!
 [Click Here For Github!]("https://github.com/NobleSpartan6/Code-Club")

 ## Contact
 ### Ebenezer Eshetu: